greenboxal/doggohub/doc/api/projects.md

 | `lfs_enabled` | boolean | no | Enable LFS |
 | `request_access_enabled` | boolean | no | Allow users to request member access |

-### Fork project
+### Bork project

-Forks a project into the user namespace of the authenticated user or the one provided.
+Borks a project into the user namespace of the authenticated user or the one provided.

 ```
-POST /projects/fork/:id
+POST /projects/bork/:id
 ```

 Parameters: